Is it realistic not to get reconstruction surgery?

 More ACL partial tear patients returned to sports following conservative care, than ACL patients who’s partial tear progressed to a full rupture.

 You already had the ACL reconstruction surgery and your knee is not as strong as you thought?
-Now what?
+Now what types of injury treatment or options do you have?

 You are not alone in asking, doctors are asking the same thing.
 Now what?

-Doctors at the University of Pittsburgh (5) say that despite abundant biological, biomechanical, and clinical research, return to sport after anterior cruciate ligament (ACL) injury remains a significant challenge.
+Doctors at the University of Pittsburgh (6) say that despite abundant biological, biomechanical, and clinical research, return to sport after anterior cruciate ligament (ACL) injury treatment remains a significant challenge.

 - Residual rotatory knee laxity (loose knee) has been identified as one of the factors responsible for poor functional outcome.
 In this study the doctors simply sort to come up with a scoring system to determine how loose was loose.